Can we engage students by allowing them to become co-creators of collaborative digital experiences?

 Amp had only two successes, but they were important - teacher controls, and digital citizenship for students.
-Our research report stated, "the Amp environment is safe and teacher controlled; it provides all-in-one access to web tools and opportunities for online social collaboration.
+Our research report noted that "the Amp environment is safe and teacher controlled; it provides all-in-one access to web tools and opportunities for online social collaboration.
 This aligns with teachers' needs to teach digital citizenship and web tools, as they feel these are important skills for the workplace."
 Amp provides an "internet lite" experience for young students.